Donkemezuo/VConnect/README.md

-# VConnect
+# VVConnect
 A simply designed user-friendly mobile app where victims and vulnerable people in Nigeria can find and connect with support systems around them.
-With VConnect, victims and vulnerable people in Nigeria can easily find and connect with support systems around them in Nigeria like non-governmental organizations(NGOs), government agencies and non-for profit organizations who are setup to assist victims.
-VConnect is currently on the appstore as VVConnect.
+With VVConnect, victims and vulnerable people in Nigeria can easily find and connect with support systems around them in Nigeria like non-governmental organizations(NGOs), government agencies and non-for profit organizations who are setup to assist victims.
+VVConnect is currently on the appstore.

-# With VConnect;
+# With VVConnect;
  - Users can see a list of support systems in Nigeria and how far they are away from each individual support system
  - Users can click on a support system to see more details like the;